 PSY 401 Senior Research I

-The student develops a proposal to conduct an independent quantitative or qualitative research project that contributes to an ongoing psychological research program.
-The student presents and defends a proposal before a faculty panel.
+The student collaborates with a faculty member and contributes to an ongoing psychological research program.
+The student presents and defends that contribution before an open panel of students, faculty, and/or staff.

 PSY 402 Senior Research II